Skip to content

 While liquid adhesives are limited to one adhesive type for two surfaces, adhesive tapes can be laminated with other adhesives to make customized double-sided tape.

-Adhesive tape can create long-lasting bonds between materials with different surface characteristics.
-It can be bonded to both low-surface-energy (LSE) and or high-surface-energy (HSE) substrates depending on the materials and adhesive used.
+Adhesive tape can create long-lasting, durable bonds between materials with different surface characteristics.
+Depending on the materials and adhesive used, it can be bonded to both low-surface-energy (LSE) and high-surface-energy (HSE) substrates.

 When temperatures change, a bond of other materials may experience different elongations.
 Over time, static and dynamic forces act on the bond and must be dissipated, which adhesive tape does.

 The construction of adhesive tape allows it to be converted.
 Die-cutting adhesive tape into complex shapes and exact dimensions allows for accurate application and minimizes waste.
-Not only does this provide long-term and reliable bonding, but it also enhances sealing and dampens vibrations.
+This provides long-term and reliable bonding, enhances sealing, and dampens vibrations.

 Originally published: May 20, 2021